oroinc/documentation/user/concept-guides/content-management/content-widgets.rst

   .. image:: /user/img/concept-guides/content-management/product_mini_block.png
      :alt: A sample of the Terms and Conditions landing page

 * **A Product Segment** --- a block with a certain product segment, either New Arrivals, Featured Products, or All Products that you can insert to your landing page or content block.
-This content widget enables you to configure the number of items to be displayed in the block, whether to use slider on mobile, and show the **Add to Shopping List** button in the storefront.
+This content widget enables you to add a label to be displayed above the list of the products, configure the max and min number of items to show, whether to use slider on mobile, and show the **Add to Shopping List** button in the storefront.
+Additionally, you can enable or disable autoplay and control its speed in milliseconds, select whether to display dots and/or arrows at the bottom of the product segment and on touchscreens, enable or disable infinite scroll.

   .. hint:: Check out the :ref:`Manage Segments in the Back-Office <user-guide--business-intelligence--filters-segments>` guide to learn how to create new segments or modify the existing ones so that they can appear in the widget.